divyanshugit/Retail-Analytics/README.md

 <p align='center'><img src='https://storage.googleapis.com/kaggle-competitions/kaggle/3816/media/markdowns.png'></p>

 ## Motivation:
-Te main idea/motivation for starting this project is to get some insights about the retail domain and explore a little bit more about analytics.
+The main idea/motivation for starting this project is to get some insights about the retail domain and explore a little bit more about analytics.

 ## About: